Pieter Goos

-Early life
+Early life and family

 Goos was born in 1616 into a cartographer's family in Amsterdam, Netherlands.
-His father, Abraham, was an established cartographer having published globes as well as land and sea maps at Antwerp.
+His father, Abraham Goos, was an established cartographer having published globes as well as land and sea maps at Antwerp.
 His mother was Stijntgen Theunisdr de Ram.

 In Antwerp, his father had associated with Jodocus Hondius and Johannes Janssonius.
 Goos followed in his footsteps, first creating pilot books and then moving into global sea atlases to assist navigation.
-His son, Henrik, followed in the family tradition of cartography and publishing.
+His son, Henrik Goos, followed in the family tradition of cartography and publishing.

+Career

 Goos operated from Amsterdam, which was the focal point of cartography (as Antwerp was affected by war) and also trade during the seventeenth century.
 The Dutch maps were very detailed, colourful and attractive.

-Career
+Pilot books and navigational manuals

 Pilot books, which contained a large number of navigation charts, were published by many authors, including Goos.
 He had a notarized agreement with two others, Jacob Lootsman and Hendrick Doncker, to publish pilot books for navigation along the Mediterranean coast, also covering easterly and westerly navigational routes.
 These were called the Dutch pilot books and remained valid for the period from 1643 to 1680.

 Goos was also instrumental in publishing the first pilot book for coastlines outside Europe.
 A further improvement over the pilot books in Dutch cartography was the publication of sea atlases covering the whole world.
 Initiated in 1659 by Doncker, the approach was also adopted by Goos from 1666.

 One of his larger works is named le grand & nouveau miroir ou flambeau de la mer (1662).
 In the same year, Goos published "The Lighting Colomne or Sea-Mirrour", which not only contained nautical charts, but also "a brief instruction of the art of navigation".

+Sea atlases and world mapping

+Goos' famous world map titled Atlas ofte Water-Weereld was in two parts, one for each hemisphere.
+The colourful presentation included the two poles.
+His maritime maps encompassed not only Europe, Great Britain and Ireland but also the North Sea and the Baltic Sea.

+The Zee Atlas covered the English Channel, the Mediterranean and the Arctic Ocean as well as the Indian and Pacific Oceans.

+He also published regional maps covering the coastal areas of all the continents, facilitating navigation by including details of sandbars, sea depths and the islands near the coast.

+A particular feature of the Goos maps was that they were embellished with "large descriptive cartouches" supplemented with sketches of ships, compass cards, and wind roses.
+His sea atlas of 1666, one of the most complete maritime atlases in existence in the second half of the seventeenth century, contained a frontispiece which featured ships in combat.